svalouch/python-simplezfs/docs/guide.rst

 There are, however, two implementations of the functionality, using the ``cli`` tools and another one using the `libzfs_core` ``native`` library.
 We'll focus on the ``cli`` version here.

-Most of the functions raise a :class:`:: simplezfs.simplezfs.exceptions.ValidationError` with some helpful text if any of the data turns out not to be valid.
+Most of the functions raise a :class:`simplezfs.exceptions.ValidationError` with some helpful text if any of the data turns out not to be valid.
 For example, including invalid or reserved strings in the dataset name raises this exception.

 Let's take a look at the two interfaces **ZFS** and **ZPool**...